-B6.1 Genetic engineering:

-- a.
-Understand the process of genetic engineering to include: - i. taking a copy of a gene from (DNA/chromosomes of) one organism. - ii. insertion of that gene into the DNA of another organism. - iii. the roles of restriction enzymes and ligases. - b.
-Recall examples of genetic engineering in different cell types. - c.
-Explain the benefits and risks of using genetic engineering in medical applications.

-B6.2 Stem cells:

-- a.
-Know that embryonic stem cells can give rise to any cell type. - b.
-Know that cells lose this ability as an animal matures. - c.
-Know the functions of stem cells including adult stem cells. - d.
-Explain the benefits and risks of using stem cells in medical applications.
+- B6.1 Genetic engineering: - a.
+Understand the process of genetic engineering to include: - i. taking a copy of a gene from the DNA of one organism - ii. insertion of that gene into the DNA of another organism - iii. the roles of restriction enzymes and ligases in recombining DNA. - b.
+Recall and interpret examples of genetic engineering in different cell types. - c.
+Explain the benefits and risks of using genetic engineering in medical applications. - B6.2 Stem cells: - a.
+Know and understand that some early embryonic cells are totipotent and have the potential to develop into a complete multicellular organism. - b.
+Know and understand that most embryonic stem cells are pluripotent and can differentiate into any cell type. - c.
+Know and understand that adult stem cells are multipotent and can differentiate into a limited number of different cell types. - d.
+Know and understand the likely benefits and risks of using stem cells in medical applications.

-B6.3 Selective breeding:

-a.
-Understand the impact of selective breeding on domesticated animals.
+- B6.3 Selective breeding: - a.
+Know and understand the differences and similarities between natural selection and selective breeding. - b.
+Understand the impact of selective breeding on populations.